pandeysudip/Rental/README.md

 ## Resoruces
 * Monthly rental payment information for a set of renters in San Diego, CA.

+## Data cleaning
+Different preprocess steps were used to extract the best features.
+Following changes were made using pandas to clean the data:

+* Some rows are shifted one column up, correcting this error using shift method
+* Converted columns to appropriate datatypes
+* Added `age` columns using date of birth columns
+* Replaced Nan with 0
+* Convert `paymentDate` columns to 1 or 0 based on the payment date: Before or After 10th of month.
+* Added a new target column `status` based on the payment amount and rent amount (high risk, low risk)
+* Used `SearchEngine` module to add differnt new features using zipcode:
+`city`
+`county`
+`lattitude`
+`longitude`
+`medianIncome`
+`population`
+`state`
+`housingUnits`
+`occupiedHousingUnits`
+But the data is from one city,county,and state, so this colums were removed later
+* Created  and saved under-sampling data for modeling
+* Created  and saved over-sampling data for modeling

+## Under sampling and over sampling technique
+In the original dataset, only 12% of data are categorized as high risk.
+To get a truly accurate model, special techniques were used on imbalanced data.
+1. Under Sampling: These data have been undersampled to give an even number of high risk and low risk tenant's using undersampling techniques.
+2. over Sampling: Oversampling a technique is  used to give an even number of high risk and low risk tenant's.

+## Data visulization

 ## Preprocessing:
 ### Scaling the data
 Used `StandardScaler` to scale the training and testing sets.
 ### Converting categorical data to numeric
 * Used `pd.get_dummies()` to convert the House Zipcode  data to numeric.
 * Used scikit-learn label encoder to for target vector

+### Spliting the data into training set and testing set
+*Used `traintestsplit` to split the data into training set and testing set.
+80 % data is used for training set and 20 % used for testing set.

 ## Model Building
 Created different classification models to predict patient’s risk of developing lung cancer.
 Different models are: